Overtime Laws concern: Food Marketing Institute & National Grocers Association

 NGA President and CEO, Peter J. Larkin, said that “the Administration unfortunately proceeded with finalizing a ‘one-size-fits-all’ rule that will significantly impact the independent supermarket industry.”
 That’s because the grocery industry is highly competitive and has very low profit margins.
 This could mean that food prices rise as the additional cost is passed onto consumers.
 It could also mean the closure of smaller, specialized, or local grocery stores who cannot afford to buy in the quantities needed for greater bulk, but that still have to pay increased wages and salaries to employees.

 Let SwipeClock help you

 Fortunately there solutions that can help to make this transition easier and less costly.
 SwipeClock offers a workforce management system that allows for the scheduling of FTEs according to busier times so that employee time can be optimized.
 This will make compliance with the overtime laws easier.
-Timekeeping devices like biometric clocks, mobile clocks and more can help to avoid the fraudulent use of overtime and buddy punching.
+Timekeeping devices like scanning clocks, mobile clocks and more can help to avoid the fraudulent use of overtime and buddy punching.
 Contact a SwipeClock partner for more information or SwipeClock for a partner near you.

 Written by Annemaria Duran.
 Last updated September 30, 2016

 Simplify HR management today.